 - Reviewing HIP concept notes in order to prioritize no more than 2 per year for development into briefs;

 - Reviewing updated HIP briefs to ensure they continue to meet HIP criteria and standards of evidence; and

 - Refining and improving standards of evidence relevant to family planning programming.

 2. HIP Production and Dissemination Team

-The HIP Production and Dissemination (P&D) Team includes representatives from USAID, the K4Health project, the Implementing Best Practices Initiative, and FP2020.
+The HIP Production and Dissemination (P&D) Team includes representatives from USAID, the Knowledge SUCCESS project, the Implementing Best Practices Initiative, and FP2020.

 Scope of Work:

 The Team’s purpose is to provide strategic leadership on the production and dissemination of HIPs at global, regional, and national levels.

 - Producing and publishing new and updated HIP briefs and guides;

 - Disseminating new/updated HIP briefs and guides via multiple channels;